zshi719/2025-Data-24100/project_assignments/part_3.md

 # Project Part #3

-This document outlines the requirements for the next part of the project that we will be working on during this quarter.
-During this quarter we will build a data serving API in a number of parts.
+This document outlines the requirements for the next part of our data serving API.

-## Coding Standards
+### Coding Standards

 During the quarter, you will be expected to adhere to the coding standards found [here](https://github.com/dsi-clinic/the-clinic/blob/main/coding-standards/coding-standards.md) and we will frequently use [this rubric](https://github.com/dsi-clinic/the-clinic/blob/main/rubrics/final-technical-cleanup.md) as a checklist for your code.